leeleavitt/autoGrow/README.md

    This relay requires outside power.
 So I am using a [5V 1A](https://www.amazon.com/gp/product/B07KVZHVCS/ref=ppx_yo_dt_b_asin_title_o05_s00?ie=UTF8&psc=1) power supply.

+5. Finished making the reflective material for the grow house using this [vivosun reflective mylar](https://www.amazon.com/gp/product/B018VI75CS/ref=ppx_yo_dt_b_asin_title_o05_s02?ie=UTF8&th=1).
+This prevents most of the light from escaping the room.
+Made frames from wood and butt joints

 Current pins in use

 **17: Light**